JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Paid --> [*]
 </div>

-The more questions we ask, the more requirements and understanding of the system we will have.
-We know from this a few very important things

-For an order to move from ``start`` to ``pending``
+## Key Insights from the Process

+Through this iterative questioning, we've discovered critical business rules:

+**For transitions from `[*]` to `Pending`:**
-- items must be in stock
+- Items must be in stock
-- items must not exceed the limit set (1000 PlayStation5?)
+- Items must not exceed purchase limits
-- items must not exceed stock
+- Items must not exceed available inventory
-- The **system will not deduct the item stock at this stage**
+- **System does NOT deduct inventory at this stage**

-For the order to be moved from ``pending`` to ``paid``
+**For transitions from `Pending` to `Paid`:**
-- payment must be made and successful
+- Payment must be successful
-- stock must be still in the system
+- Stock must still be available
-- the system will only now deduct the items

-Notice, that by going through the step-by-step process, we can now ask the client more questions for example

-- When does the system deduct the item ordered by the user? **Does it do it before he pays or after he pays?**
-- If the system does it after he pays, there **might be times when other users, might be able to place an order but he cannot pay for it**, do you want that to happen?
-- If the system does it the minute after they place the order, **how long do you want the system to hold it before the stock is returned?**, what if the customer does not pay?
- Will this not be bad for business?
-- Does it make sense for it to go from ``paid`` to ``pending``?

-We are not done yet, though...............
+- **System deducts items only at this stage**

+## Adding the Cancelled State

+We continue asking questions to identify missing states:

-What about the ``cancelled`` state?
+- What about order cancellation?

-We need to continue asking questions to the client because they know the system the best, and if you make too many assumptions things could go wrong.

-Let's put it in and try to complete the diagram.
+- How long should orders remain pending?
+- What happens if products are discontinued?

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2